Supporting communities and their citizens and creating positive impacts on lives.

 Community-led Learning supports the development of peoples’ skills, health, financial security and career prospects by offering learning opportunities to those who feel they need it most.

 Our aim is to bring quality and relevant training to local communities, widen participation and transform lives.

 These projects have also been shortlisted at a national level.
 At the 2019 Association of Colleges (AoC) Beacon Awards and the TES FE Awards, they were nominated for the Skills and Education Group Award for Social Mobility and Widening Participation.

-You can get in touch with our team by filling in the contact form below, or watch our Community-led Learning videos below to get an insight into this initiative.
+You can get in touch with our team by filling in the contact form below, or watch our Community-led Learning videos to get an insight into this initiative.

 In considering how community-based learning can be sustained, the proposal is to set up volunteer-led, independent learning hubs that widens participation in learning and supports progression.
 Local residents can transform their own communities via a learning project that impacts on their sense of wellbeing, connectedness and sense of purpose.